Inspiration

 Day 15: Skagen

-Though we have both grown up in Denmark, we haven’t really experienced much of what our own country’s nature has to offer.
+Although we both grew up in Denmark, we hadn’t really explored much of the incredible nature our own country has to offer.

 Grenen